Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 order: 1
 ---

-In order to use the Salesforce Marketing Cloud MobilePush Android SDK in your Mobile app, you will need to register a device with the Salesforce Marketing Cloud.
-This process connects the device to the MobilePush app you created previously in the [APP CENTER]({{ site.baseurl }}/create-apps/create-apps-overview.html).<br/>
+To integrate the Salesforce Marketing Cloud Mobile Push Android SDK with your Mobile Android App, you will need to register a device with the Salesforce Marketing Cloud.
+To do this you must add the SDK and its dependencies to your application.
+The following steps will guide you through the process.

+This process connects the device to the MobilePush app you created previously in the [APP CENTER]({{ site.baseurl }}/create-apps/create-apps-overview.html).
+If you have not completed these steps please do so now.<br/>

-> NOTE: The Salesforce Marketing Cloud Android SDK requires Android API 15 (aka _Ice Cream Sandwich v4.0.3_) or greater and has dependencies on the Android Support v4 and Google Play Services libraries.
-Android API 23 (aka _Marshmallow v6.0_) and the new Android Permissions model is supported.<br/>
+> NOTE: The Salesforce Marketing Cloud Mobile Push Android SDK requires Android API 15 (aka _Ice Cream Sandwich or Android v4.0.3_) or greater and has dependencies on the Android Support v4 and Google Play Services libraries.
+Android API 23 (aka _Marshmallow or Android v6.0_) and the new Android Permissions model is supported.<br/>

 > NOTE: Eclipse support has been discontinued by Google and is being deprecated by the Sales Force Marketing Cloud.
-Support for Eclipse will soon be discontinued by the SFMC, but until then the documentation for Eclipse implementations can be found [HERE]({{ site.baseurl }}/sdk-implementation/implement-sdk-eclipse.html).<br/>
+Support for Eclipse will soon be discontinued by the SFMC, but until then the documentation for Eclipse implementations can be found [HERE]({{ site.baseurl }}/sdk-implementation/implement-sdk-eclipse.html).
+Please move to Android Studio as soon as possible to ensure compatibility with future releases.<br/>

-This document provides examples using Android Studio.<br/><br/>
+## Integrating via Android Studio<br/><br/>

 ### Update Your Project's `build.gradle`
 Add the following repositories to your application's `build.gradle` file.